signetlabdei/questset/README.md

 * N Samples (Traffic) - number of samples in the traffic data
 * N samples (Movement) - number of samples in the movemet data

-Two sample codes (Matlab: "quat2eulers.m", Python: "quat2eulers.py") are provided to parse the movement data file and convert from quaternions to euler angles.
+The "Position and orientation sample plots" folder contains two sample codes (Matlab: "sample_plot.m", Python: "sample_plot.py") to parse the movement data file and convert from quaternions to euler angles.
-We provide the file "calibration.csv" which has been recorded while performing the following actions:
+In the same folder, we provide the file "sample_movement_data.csv" which has been recorded while performing the following actions:

 One step back (z +)
 One step forward (z -)